East Lothian panoramic coastal prints

 helen wyllie illustrator bell rock lighthouse

-This glorious beach is part of the park named after John Muir, explorer and naturalist, who was born in Dunbar in 1838.
+Boxing Day, Belhaven Bay: This glorious beach is part of the park named after John Muir, explorer and naturalist, who was born in Dunbar in 1838.
 He moved to the States as a child and is generally claimed by them, being dubbed America’s founder of National Parks.
 He’s ours though.
+View this print.

-Thousands of pink-footed geese migrate to Aberlady Bay for the winter, having spent their summer further north.
-This one’s flying out from the bay, over Kilspindie.
+Pink-footed Goose, Aberlady Bay: thousands of pink-footed geese migrate to Aberlady Bay for the winter, having spent their summer further north.
+This one’s flying out from the bay, over Kilspindie golf course, with Edinburgh and Arthur’s Seat in the background.
+This illustration is available as a greetings card at the moment, but is print-ready if you’d like a print of it.

-Tantallon Castle, a semi-ruined mid-14th-century fortress near North Berwick is one of my favourite local castles – great for views and a sense of drama.
+Tantallon Castle and shag: Tantallon, a semi-ruined mid-14th-century fortress near North Berwick is one of my favourite local castles – great for views and a sense of drama.
 Built by the Douglas family, they managed to keep it in the family for generations in spite of relentless sieges (James IV and James V both had a go).
 Naturally, I snuck the Bass Rock in – any excuse – and this time round I’ve included a shag who, given the angle, must be at Sea Cliff.
 The whole picture is drawn with straight lines – I loved the challenge.
+View this print.

 Prints and gifts are available in my shop.
 If you don’t see the one you’d like, please get in touch via email –[email protected].